CLAT 2026 Quantitative Techniques: Shortcut Formulas You Must Know

 Importance of Shortcut Formulas For CLAT 2026 Quantitative Techniques Section

-Having an idea of the Shortcut formulas for the CLAT 2026 Quantitative Section is important.
+Understanding the Shortcut formulas for the CLAT 2026 Quantitative Section is crucial.
 Below are the shortcut formulas for the CLAT 2026 Quantitative Techniques Section.

 • In the CLAT 2026 Quantitative Techniques portion, shortcut formulas are essential for time savings throughout the test.
 Relying on time-consuming traditional methods can waste valuable minutes because the part requires a lot of calculations.
 Students can try more questions in the allotted time by using shortcuts, which enable them to arrive at solutions far more quickly.